-James L. Friedel was born on July 6, 1931 in Yoakum, Texas.
+James L. Friedel was born on July 6, 1931, in Yoakum, Texas.
 He was raised on a farm and had two younger brothers.
 He briefly attended Victoria College after graduating from Cuero High School in 1949.
 He and three friends decided to enlist in the US Navy together in 1950 because they wanted to see the world and do their part in Korea.
-After boot camp and fire control school, he was deployed to Japan on the USS Rector, an auxiliary repair ship.
-He spent the next 15 months taking care of the sights on the guns of the ship mostly in port in Sasabo, Japan.
-While attending additional training stateside, he was married.
+After boot camp and fire control school, he was deployed to Japan on the USS Hector, an auxiliary repair ship.
+He spent the next fifteen months taking care of the sights on the guns of the ship mostly in port in Sasebo, Japan.
+While attending additional training stateside, he got married.
 He was deployed back to Japan in 1953 and returned to the United States in 1954.
-Today, he often says he would not trade anything for his experiences during the Korean War.
+He shares he would not trade anything for his experiences during the Korean War.

-James Friedel talks about daily life when he was stationed on the USS Hector in Sasabo, Japan and recalls playing basketball and baseball during his free time.
+James Friedel talks about daily life when he was stationed on the USS Hector in Sasebo, Japan.
+He recalls playing basketball and baseball during his free time.
+He comments on how the Japanese were very helpful and cordial to the Americans.

 "A Most Rewarding Christmas"